business-agile/octo-wp/README.md

 ## Code Example

-For now, the script onlly check if updates have to be done, create a branch if it's the case and commit after each update to be able to rollback.
-You just have to place yourself in WordPress directory and run octo-wp.sh
+For now, this script only check if updates have to be done, create a branch if it's the case and commit after each update to be able to rollback.
+To run this octo updates bot, you just have to specify as first parameter the WordPress directory.

 ```
-cd /path/to/wordpress/directory
-bash octo-wp.sh
+bash octo-wp.sh /path/to/wordpress/directory
 ```

 ## Motivation